Bangkok United F.C.

-True Bangkok United Football Club (สโมสรฟุตบอลทรู แบงค็อก ยูไนเต็ด) is a professional football club based in Pathum Thani province, Thailand.
+Bangkok United Football Club (สโมสรฟุตบอลทรู แบงค็อก ยูไนเต็ด) (currently known as True Bangkok United due to sponsorship reasons) is a professional football club based in Pathum Thani province, Thailand.

 Known as Bangkok University Football Club until 2009, the club was relegated from the 2010 Thai Premier League only four years after winning their first league title in 2006.
 In 2012 they were promoted to Thai League 1, after finishing third in the 2012 Thai Division 1 League.

-The club has won 1 Thai League 1 title, 1 Thai League 2 title and 1 Thailand Champions Cup in their history.
+The club has won one Thai League 1 title, one Thai League 2 title and one Thailand Champions Cup in their history.

 History

-Origins of the club: "Bangkok University": 1988–2008
+Origins of the club (1988–2008)

 The club was originally formed as Bangkok University in 1988 as a team for students at Bangkok University's Rangsit Campus in Pathum Thani province, just north of Bangkok, the club have gone from provincial football, and winning university-level titles, to being a professionally run outfit in the top flight in the Thai Premier League.

+Bangkok University used the Bangkok University Stadium for domestic competitions until the end of the 2008 Thailand Premier League season.
+The stadium was based on the Bangkok University's Rangsit Campus and had a capacity of 5,000, currently used by the club as a training ground.